nonkloq/mazeharvest/homegym/README.md

 - **Walls**:
   - Breakable walls require up to 1 to 2 hits by fist or 1 shot to destroy.
   - Unbreakable walls can not be destroyed and will not deal damage.
-  - Electric walls (red colored one), when agent hits an electric wall it will lose some health (-5hp).
+  - Electric walls (red colored walls), when agent hits an electric wall it will lose some health (-5hp).

 ---